DOC COLOUR’S ZOP ZOO CARD GAME

 decide NOT to take a card that you can match.

-there will be times when you will honestly overlook being able to
+there will be times when you honestly overlook being able to

-match a card, and will simply miss it.
+match and (if allowed) you will miss matching your card.
 If this happens, not to worry…

 OK... time to get acquainted with the cards you’ll see in the black deck :)